cosmos/sdk-tutorials/tutorials/3-run-node/index.md

 </CodeGroup>

 It does not ask for any passphrase, and saves them _in the clear_ in `./private/.simapp/keyring-test`.
-Remember that these keys are only for testing so you do not need to worry.
+Remember that these keys are only for testing, so you do not need to worry.
 When done, this prints something similar to:

 ```yaml
 - name: alice